 Announce - the point in time your product is announced to the public.

-Archetype - another term for a Persona.
+Archetype - another term for a Persona or Customer Profile.
 They are used interchangeably.

 Available (see also GA) - the point in time your product is available to the public.